maciakl/pv/README.md

         exeviewer:       hyxel <file>
         defaultviewer:   bat --color=always <file>

-Using `bat` as the default viewer is recommended as it usually works well with most file types.
+Using `bat` as the `default_viewer` is recommended as it usually works well with most file types (even binary ones).

+The `naked_viewer` option is set to `bat` by default as files with no extension are just as likely to be binary executables as they are to be shell scripts.

 ### Overriding Default Arguments